ComScore

 Farm Rio

 This cheerful Brazilian brand actually sells some pieces through Anthropologie, but there are many more exclusive to its brand website.
 Sustainability and the spirit of Rio de Janeiro are paramount to Farm Rio’s aesthetic.
 Here you’ll find vibrant prints, bold colors and mixed patterns a plenty.
-Prices are slightly higher than Anthro, with dresses coming in between $200 and $300 (although there are some styles under $100), but the craftsmanship is impeccable and you’d be hard pressed to find prints more fun.
+Prices are slightly higher than Anthro, with dresses coming in between $200 and $300 (although there are some styles under $100), but the craftsmanship is impeccable and you’d be hard-pressed to find better prints.
 Farm Rio currently offers sizes XS to XL, but fingers crossed it expands into plus sizes soon.

 Best ‘90s Style